 Get the latest on concerts in Conway Hall here.
-Critically acclaimed classical concert series for babies, toddlers and you across London and the South East.
+Critically acclaimed classical concert series for babies, toddlers and you across the UK.

 North London - Conway Hall

 Bach to Baby is the critically acclaimed classical concert series for babies, toddlers and their carers.
 Tots dance, roam about and revel in the wonder of live music, while you take a moment out of your busy day to hear top notch performances by outstanding musicians, with your young babes in tow.

 Doors open 30 mins prior to the concert, giving you time to ditch the buggy, grab a coffee, and catch up with friends before the performance.

 How to get there